EleutherAI/website/content-blog/pile-t5.md

 ---
-title: "Pile T5"
+title: "Pile-T5"
 date: 2024-04-15T09:00:00
-categories: ["Research Notes"]
+description: "Trained T5 on the Pile"
 author: ["Lintang Sutawika", "Aran Komatsuzaki", "Colin Raffel"]
-description: "Trained T5 on the Pile"
-draft: False
+draft: false
 ---

 The T5 model (Raffel et al, 2019) has been a widely used model in the NLP community.
 With downloads of its base model from HF being in the millions, it's no doubt that these models have been a community favorite.
 In this blogpost, we introduce an alternative version of T5 that we hope would be useful for the community.